Not a British Rowing member, or don't have a British Rowing account?

 Reports are available to the:

-- Relevant British Rowing staff
+- Relevant British Rowing member of staff

 - Honorary Rowing Safety Advisor

 - Chairman of the Rowing Safety Committee